-190. In 2001, Toyota issued an informal RFQ for a pulsation regulator and pulsation damper to be installed in the Toyota RZ /TR engine.
-DENSO and Maruyasu met to discuss future bids and agreed to coordinate bids so that DENSO would have an advantage in the bidding process for the pulsation regulator and Maruyasu would have the advantage in the bidding For DENSO, process for the pulsation damper. and participated.
-For Maruyasu, participated. and Upon information and belief, the meeting took place at a sushi restaurant near DENSO's headquarters in Kariya in Japan.
+In 2001, Toyota issued an informal RFQ for a pressure regulator and pulsation 185. damper to be installed in the Toyota RZ /TR engine.
+DENSO and Maruyasu met to discuss future bids and agreed to coordinate bids so that DENSO would have an advantage in the bidding process for the pressure regulator and Maruyasu would have the advantage in the bidding process for the pulsation damper.
+For DENSO, participated.
+For and participated.
+Upon information and belief, the Maruyasu, and meeting took place at a sushi restaurant near DENSO's headquarters in Kariya in Japan.
 Following the meeting, of DENSO followed up with of Maruyasu by telephone and the parties exchanged bids.
 The parties subsequently submitted bids to Toyota consistent with their unlawful agreement.
-Ultimately, Toyota awarded the pulsation regulator contract to DENSO and awarded the pulsation damper contract to Maruyasu as the parties had planned.
+Ultimately, Toyota awarded the pressure regulator contract to DENSO and awarded the pulsation damper contract to Maruyasu as the parties had planned.